rbalachandar/rbalachandar/README.md

 -->

 ### Hello World 👋
-I'm a Software Engineer specializing in Python with professional experience in technologies listed in the skillset below.
-- 🔭 Working on AI & Data projects
-- 📫 How to reach me: bchandar.r@gmail.com
+I'm a Software Engineer 🔭 Working on AI & Data projects 📫 How to reach me: bchandar.r@gmail.com
 <br>

 ### Connect with me